Gift Guide · Father's Day

 Cost: $50–$200 depending on the service.

-Gift Idea 3: The One He'll Actually Appreciate—Your Family's Story
+Gift Idea 3: The One He'll Actually Appreciate — A Veteran's Chapter in His Family

-Within 48 hours, a richly researched narrative arrives—a PDF portrait that brings that ancestor to life.
-The Portrait weaves together the historical context of that person's era and place—what their neighborhood was like, what work was available, what people ate, what clothes cost, what the news was that year—with specific details that make them human and real.
-It's beautifully formatted and ready to read.
+Within 48 hours, a richly researched narrative arrives — a PDF chapter that brings that veteran's service to life.
+The Military Chapter weaves together the conflict they fought in, the daily reality of their branch and theater, the records they would have left behind, and what survived (or didn't) at the National Archives.
+It's beautifully formatted, illustrated where possible with branch insignia, theater maps, and unit context, and ready to read.
 Your dad can read it on Father's Day morning.
 He can print it.
 He can share it with his siblings.

-Origentum's research engine pulls from historical records, census data, immigration records, and creates a narrative that honors the complexity of an actual ancestor's life—not a generic template, but a specific person in a specific time.
+Origentum's research engine pulls from historical records, archival service records, and contemporaneous sources, and produces a narrative that honors the complexity of one veteran's actual service — not a generic template, but a specific person in a specific war.

 Why this gift works for the hard-to-buy-for dad: